Chrysanthemum × morifolium: Botanical history

 The first European author to mention chrysanthemum is Jacobus Breynius (Jacob Breyn) in 1689 in his Prodromus Plantarum Rariorum.
 This merchant and botanist describes the Matricaria japonica maxima, as a very elegant flowering plant, double, pink or light red 20 and existing in several varieties.
 The first botanical description of the florists' chrysanthemum goes to Thomas d'Audibert de Ramatuelle.
 In 1792, in the Journal of Natural History, this botanist describes the cultivated plant, with big purpurine flowers, brought back from China by the navigator Marseillais Blancard, under the names of "Camomile with large flowers", Anthemis grandiflora.
 He insists on distinguishing it from the Chrysanthemum indicum of Linnaeus with small yellow heads.
 He proposes in a note to call it also Chrysanthemum morifolium.
 From this first cultivated plant brought back from China in 1789 by Blancard, then from those brought back (from China in 1846 and Japan in 1863) will be created in Europe thousands of cultivars and hybrids.
-Joined thousands of cultivars developed independently in China and Japan, there is currently a huge complex cultivars (estimated from 20,000 to 30,000).
+Joining thousands of cultivars developed independently in China and Japan, there is currently a huge complex of cultivars (estimated from 20,000 to 30,000).

 Horticulturalist Wilhelm Miller wrote, "The common chrysanthemums of the florists (C. hortorum) are often called 'large-flowering' and 'autumn chrysanthemums,' to distinguish them from the hardy outdoor species.
 They are the blended product of C. indicum and C. morifolium, two species of plants that grow wild in China and Japan.
 The outdoor or hardy chrysanthemums are derived from the same species, being less developed forms.
 The florist's chrysanthemum is not necessarily a glasshouse subject."

 The more than 1,000 varieties that have existed in Europe since the 19th century are divided into numerous varieties.
 The indicum hybrids as the oldest group have the chrysanthemum chrysanthemum (Chrysanthemum indicum) as the parent.